muhammedadnank/UptimeRobot/README.md

 - UptimeRobot Free plan: **10 API requests/minute** rate limit
 - Weekly maintenance windows require a day-of-week (1 = Mon … 7 = Sun)
 - Monthly maintenance windows require a day-of-month (1 – 28)
+- API keys are stored as plain text in MongoDB — use Atlas **encryption at rest** for extra security

 ---